airbr/golang-hugo-blog/content/posts/debugging.md

 ## Ready to Debug

-With my experience reading this Zine, I felt moved and passionate.
-I have a new leash on life, like the wanderer above the sea of fog, able to look out past the bugs.
+With my experience reading this Zine, I felt better equipped.
+I have a new look on development life, like the wanderer above the sea of fog, able to look out past the bugs that may come.
 I hope you feel this way too.